scsm-ua/kirtan-guide-en/songs/radhakundatata-kunjakutira.md

     jugala vilāse anukūla jāni līlā-vilāsa-uddīpaka māni

-I know all these things are nourishing the Pastimes of the Divine Couple, I can feel they arouse the holy Pas- times of the Lord;
+I know all these things are nourishing the Pastimes of the Divine Couple, I can feel they arouse the holy Pastimes of the Lord;

 #### 7